AlexZHD/carbon_kubeflow/README.md

         # namespace "prod-ml-app" deleted
         # replicationcontroller "prod-ml-predict-rc" deleted
         # service "prod-ml-predict-lb" deleted
-## Why Helm Charts added to the project?
+## Why Helm Charts added to the project
     # Helm - a framework for creating, executing and managing Kubernetes deployment templates.
     # Seldon-Core can also be deployed using Helm
     ########################################################